EqualExperts/secure-delivery-playbook/practices.md

 **Use bug bounties**

-Bug bounties provide an opportunity to discover vulnerabilities and weaknesses from independent security researchers based on a real attacker’s view of your product.
-Compared to penetration testing and purple team exercises, bug bounties allow independent evaluation of the security of the product from an outsider’s perspective.
+Bug bounties provide an opportunity to discover vulnerabilities and weaknesses from independent security researchers based on a real attacker's view of your product.
+Compared to penetration testing and purple team exercises, bug bounties allow independent evaluation of the security of the product from an outsider's perspective.

 Even when not operating bug bounties, you should use well known approaches, such as [security.txt](https://securitytxt.org/), to guide security researchers that want to report issues.
 This ensures you get early warning of issues and avoid lengthy delays while outsiders try to navigate your internal communication structures.